zach1492/zach1492/README.md

 # Projects

-##

 <img align="left" width="250" height="150" src="https://github.com/zach1492/Tetris---2024-school-project/blob/main/Images/4C87E601-9AA2-4E84-AC6D-F1443AAF979F_1_201_a.png?raw=true"> **[Tetris](https://github.com/zach1492/Tetris---2024-school-project/tree/main)**

-In this project I recreated Tetris with Java Script in BlueJ IDE, for a school project.
-One of the goals of the project was to incorporate all 4 areas of object oriented programming; Polymorphism, Inheritance, Abstraction and Encapsulation.
+In this project, I recreated Tetris using JavaScript in the BlueJ IDE as part of a school project.
+One of the main goals was to demonstrate the four key principles of object-oriented programming: polymorphism, inheritance, abstraction, and encapsulation.
+You can view the GitHub repository [here](https://github.com/zach1492/Tetris---2024-school-project/tree/main).